Bread05/Epicgamergaminggamergame/README.md

 Update = its still stuck on the loading screen. i tried uninstalling and reinstalling. =[[[[ apparently it is an issue that alot of people have , it is "hanging" on the  SceneView.Repaint "waiting for unity's code in UnityEditor.Coremodule.dll to finish executing.
+After several hours I am happy to report it is working again , i have no idea what i did to fix it, there are several plugins that need resolved and im sure it will make it hang again but atleast its working again.
+How are you doing ?
+Whats up ??